THE BELLA SPCA BY-LAWS

 ARTICLE SIX: FINANCES

-ARTICLE SEVEN: AUTHORITY Robert's Rules of Order (Latest Revision) shall govern the meetings of the members, Board of Directors, and the Committees of The Bella Foundation in all cases in which they are applicable and in which they are not inconsistent with these By-Laws.
+Robert's Rules of Order (Latest Revision) shall govern the meetings of the members, Board of Directors, and the Committees of The Bella Foundation in all cases in which they are applicable and in which they are not inconsistent with these By-Laws.

-ARTICLE EIGHT: AMENDMENTS These By-Laws may be altered, amended, or revised at any meeting of the Board of Directors by a two-thirds vote of members present.
-All amendments must first be presented in writing to the Board of Directors.
+These By-Laws may be altered, amended, or revised at any meeting of the Board of Directors by a 3/4 of all voting members.

-ARTICLE TWELVE: NONDISCRIMINATION POLICY It shall be the policy of The Bella Foundation not to discriminate against any individual based on race, color, religion, sex, national origin, or sexual orientation.
+It shall be the policy of The Bella Foundation not to discriminate against any individual based on race, color, religion, sex, national origin, or sexual orientation.
 The Bella Foundation shall make its services available in accordance with this policy.

-Ex-officio board members may be but are not limited to the founder, major donor, accounting professional, legal professional, any person with expertise or knowledge to assist the organization, or any other purpose deemed necessary and proper by the Board of Directors.
+Ex-officio board members may be but are not limited to; founder, major donor, accounting professional, legal professionals, or any person with expertise or knowledge to assist the organization.